-Last updated on May 16th, 2023 at 03:20 pm
+Last updated on April 10th, 2024 at 04:29 pm

 It is widely known that branding directly affects the buying decisions people make.
 What isn’t as well known is the many ways psychological principles affect those decisions.
 Design psychology has a direct influence on preference-based judgments by affecting certain areas of the brain, such as the prefrontal cortex, midbrain, and hippocampus.

 Building trust is one of the primary objectives of a brand, and consumers correlate familiarity with trust.
 Visuals boost brand familiarity by giving people something they instantly recognize.
 They see your logo or other visuals used to market your business (brochures, flyers, etc.), and they immediately correlate them with what they know about your brand.
-Including design psychology in the design process helps ensure they make the right associations between the visual and what your brand represents.
+Including design psychology in the design process helps ensure they make the correct associations between the visual and what your brand represents.

 Three design elements, in particular, have a powerful influence on buying decisions: color, fonts, and shapes.
 Learning how to start appropriately using these principles of psychology for designers will greatly improve the effectiveness of your brand, your logo, and your marketing materials.